 - Hollywood & Plainridge Park – myChoice Rewards

 - Rhode Island Casinos – Bally’s rewards

 Finally, Casino Rewards clubs offer different levels according to your play.
-The three things casinos consider for tier levels and comps are average bet amount, time spent, and gameplay.
+Casinos consider average bet amount, time spent, and gameplay for tier levels and comps.
 Usually, the casino looks at your average play for your last number of visits.
 That number of visits varies per casino – for example, comparing the CT casinos again, Foxwoods averages your last three visits, and Mohegan Sun your last six visits.
 So beware of that $10 free slot play offer.
-If it isn’t parlayed into a more extended stay, you may be bringing your level down by a visit for free play, eating, and then leaving! (remember, these are all based on personal experience – I guess we learn from our mistakes!
+If it isn’t parlayed into a more extended stay, you may be bringing your level down by a visit for free play, eating, and then leaving! (remember, these are all based on personal experience – we learn from our mistakes!